-The Group is a three engine group driven by SCOR Global Life, SCOR Global P&C and SCOR Global Investments.
+The Group is a three engine group driven by SCOR Global Life (Life business unit), SCOR Global P&C (Non-Life business unit) and SCOR Global Investments.

-SCOR Global Life, the Group's Life division, operates worldwide through two main global reinsurance companies (SCOR Global Life SE and SCOR SE) as well as insurance and reinsurance subsidiaries and branches in the EMEA region, including Germany, the UK, Ireland, Italy, Spain, Switzerland, the Netherlands, Sweden, Belgium, Russia, South Africa, in the Americas region, including Canada, the US, Latin America and in the Asia-Pacific region, including Australia, New Zealand, China, Hong Kong, Japan, Singapore, Malaysia, South Korea and India.
-It operates its reinsurance distribution solutions activities through a specialized subsidiary of SCOR Global Life SE.
+SCOR Global Life, the Group's Life business unit, operates worldwide through the main global reinsurance company (SCOR SE) as well as insurance and reinsurance subsidiaries and branches in the EMEA region, including France, Germany, the UK, Ireland, Italy, Spain, Switzerland, the Netherlands, Sweden, Belgium, South Africa, in the Americas region, including Canada, the US, Latin America and in the Asia-Pacific region, including Australia, New Zealand, China, Hong Kong, Japan, Singapore, Malaysia, South Korea and India.

-SCOR Global P&C, the Group's Non-Life division, operates worldwide through two main global reinsurance companies (SCOR Global P&C SE and SCOR SE) as well as insurance and reinsurance subsidiaries and branches in the EMEA region, including Spain, Italy, Switzerland, the UK, Germany, South Africa, Russia, in the Americas region and in the Asia-Pacific region, including Australia, China, India, South Korea, Hong Kong and Singapore.
+SCOR Global P&C, the Group's Non-Life business unit, operates worldwide through the main global reinsurance company (SCOR SE) as well as insurance and reinsurance subsidiaries and branches in the EMEA region, including France, Spain, Italy, Switzerland, the UK, Germany, South Africa, Russia, in the America region and in the Asia-Pacific region, including Australia, China, India, South Korea, Hong Kong and Singapore.

-SCOR Global Investments, the third division of the Group, manages the investment portfolio of the Group's legal entities.
-It is composed of the Group Investment Office and SCOR Investment Partners SE, a portfolio management company, approved by the AMF.
-The Group Investment Office manages the interaction between the SCOR Group and SCOR Investment Partners in managing the risk appetite, monitoring investment risks and recommending investment guidelines.
-SCOR Investment Partners SE manages directly the assets of many SCOR Group subsidiaries and also manages funds on the behalf of the Group and third party clients.
+SCOR Global Investments, the third business unit of the Group, operates the asset management activities of the Group's legal entities.
+It is responsible for defining, implementing and controlling the asset allocation of the Group's legal entities investment portfolios in a centralized manner.
+It is organized around two areas: the Group's functions and a portfolio management company regulated by the AMF, SCOR Investment Partners SE, which manages directly the assets of many SCOR Group subsidiaries and manages also investment vehicles on behalf of the Group and third- party clients.
+Please refer to section C.3.2.1 - Risk Management of Assets - An Overview for further details.